rsnemmen/riaf-sed/README.md

 - [x] include examples of parameter files for different situations
 - [x] include comment about additional data files needed for computation
 - [x] ~~add dependency tree for executables (`romi.dat` etc)~~
-- [ ] perl codes: add location of fortran binaries as additional parameter
+- [x] perl codes: add location of fortran binaries as additional parameter
+- [ ] what parameters should I change for low BH masses?
 - [ ] parallelize shooting method in `dyn.pl`
 - [ ] parallelize inverse Compton scattering in spectrum